learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

  3. Capture and store that input.
  4. Do something with that input.

 In this exercise, we'll be familiarizing ourselves with a CLI application that has already been built.
-To experience the user-flow of this application, run `ruby bin/greeting` in your terminal, from within the directory of this project.
+To experience the user-flow of this application, first fork and clone this repository.
+Then run `ruby bin/greeting` in your terminal, from within the directory of this project.

 Note that you are greeted, asked to provide input and then greeted again, this time with a phrase that uses the input you provided.